feather-rs/feather/libcraft/README.md

 # libcraft

 General-purpose Minecraft types and functions for Rust.
-Work in progress; code is being moved from the [Feather repository](https://github.com/feather-rs/feather).
+Work in progress; code is being moved from [Feather](../README.md).

+`libcraft` is part of the Feather project, but it aims to provide standalone functionality for use in Minecraft-related tools like map editors, world converters, etc.

 Once finished, this crate will provide:
 * Block struct with access to properties, block state values, and IDs